 It’s so amazing being a travel therapist.
 If you have any doubt just check Instagram hashtags #travelptlife #travelslplife or #travelotlife.
 The pictures alone would make anyone want to put in their notice and hit the road!
-But alas, we are here to make sure you are empowered in your knowledge and that means telling you the ups and the downs of picking this life.
+But alas, we are here to make sure you are empowered in your knowledge and that means telling you the travel therapy pros and cons!

 If I were to do it all over again, would I be a traveler?
 YES!
 But did I end up in a moldy Airbnb?
 Have awkward assignments with terrible management?
 Get tired and lonely being the new girl sometimes?
 YES!
 While I think there are more upsides to being a travel therapist than down, we can’t forget that for every amazing thing that comes with travel, there are some challenges and expectations we choose to take on, too.
 Let’s talk about what it really means to be a travel therapist: the good, the bad, and everything in between.